kunal8360/ETH_PROOF_BEGGINER/README.md

-MyToken Smart Contract Overview This is a Solidity smart contract for a custom token named ARCEUS, with the abbreviation POKEMON.
+MyToken Smart Contract Overview This is a Solidity smart contract for a custom token named DragonGold, with the abbreviation DRAGON.
 The contract allows for minting and burning of tokens, managing the total supply and individual balances of addresses.

 Features Token Details: